RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs.md

 - Deal rules are specified in JSON format, and [must be valid](https://jsonlint.com/)
 - Each rule is applied in the order defined in the JSON file
 - Rules are applied in 2 parts
-  - finding matching deals based on a set of criteria
+  - finding matching deals/bots based on a set of criteria
-  - applying changes to deals (e.g. the TP)
+  - applying changes to deals/bots (e.g. change the deal's TP or bot's pairs)p
-- Multiple rules could be applied to the same deal, but this isn't recommended
+- Multiple rules could be applied to the same deal, e.g. LunarCrush rule to select pairs, and Safety Order Ranges to change the TP%)
 - Most of the configuration is made up of key/value pairs
   - these pairs are separated by a colon `:`
   - keys are on the left side of a colons, and enclosed in quotes `"`